cambridge-collection/spacefinder-2/admin/instructions.md

 A dropdown menu that lets you select all the tags that apply to the space.
 To remove a facility from a space, click the 'x' to the right of the tag.

+The following options are available:

+- Alone, in private
+- In a library
+- On a group project
+- Where others are working
+- With friends

 ### Atmosphere

 A dropdown menu that lets you select all the tags that apply to the space.
 To remove a facility from a space, click the 'x' to the right of the tag.

+The following options are available:

+- Cosy
+- Disciplined
+- Friendly
+- Historic
+- Inspiring
+- Modern
+- Relaxed
+- Social

 ### Image (optional)